amu-narola/monitor-challenge-level2/application_challenge/README.md

 }
 ```

+**Pageviews order**

+Pageviews should be sorted by `timestamp` field, in ascending order.

 **Position column**

 For `pageview` you will need to add the `position` field which indicates `pageview` position in data source array.
 Please ensure that pages are unique, and there are no duplicates.

+**Fake API server**

+You will need to create a simple Fake API server for handling responses.
+The server should accept get request,
+ad respond with the json given in `samples/api_response.json`.
+We suggest to use Sinatra for creating small inline server,
+but final solution is after you.

+**Setup**

+*L1.*

+Please use included docker-compose.yml.
+It will spinup ready-for-work ruby-2.5.5 and mysql containers linking each other
+Create Gemfile with required gems, before executing `docker-compose up`, as it will try to do `bundle install`

+*L2.*

+Change `docker/app/Dockerfile` image source to `lambci/lambda:build-ruby2.5` as it's
+the closest image to AWS Lambda.
+You will need to install `mysql-devel` package
+there and copy mysql shared library to `lib` folder, in order in order to make
+mysql client work on AWS Lambda.

 ###Requirements